 Group litigation helps consumers seek justice when many people are affected by the same issue and the matter is not resolved to their satisfaction.
 The collective strength of this type of legal action often increases the chances of a favourable outcome and helps hold companies accountable.

 In group litigation, consumers who have suffered similar losses or damages join together under one unified legal action.
 A law firm files the case on behalf of all the claimants.
-This approach saves time and reduces costs for each individual, as the expenses are shared among the group.
-Even better, many group claims are run on a no-win, no-fee basis.
+This approach often saves time and reduces costs for each individual, as the expenses are shared among the group.
+Even better, many group claims are run on a no-win, no-fee basis (although T&Cs will likely apply and you should always check these before signing).

-The collective power of group actions also acts to deter companies that might otherwise neglect their legal obligations.
+The collective power of group actions can also act to deter companies that might otherwise neglect their legal obligations.

 Once you’ve found a relevant claim, the next step is to determine your eligibility.
 This involves checking whether your circumstances match the criteria for the group action.
 For example, if you’re joining a group action related to a defective product, you may need to prove you purchased the product within a certain timeframe and experienced similar issues as other claimants.

-If eligible, you’ll be asked if you’d like to join the group action.
+If eligible, you can decide whether you’d like to join the group action.
 Once signed up, legal experts will help you build a strong case.
 They may ask for evidence to support your claim, such as receipts, contracts, communications with the company, and any other documentation that shows how you were affected.
 Any evidence you can provide will help strengthen your claim.

 For example, if you’re joining a group action for a data breach, evidence might include notifications from the company about the breach and documentation showing any financial impact you’ve experienced.